GU-DataLab/topic-modeling-topic-noise-models/README.md

 # Topic Noise Discriminator (TND) and Noiseless LDA (NLDA)
 Implementations of Topic Noise Discriminator and NLDA, along with our evaluation metrics, can be found here.

-### Requirements
+### Requirements and Setup
-to install relevant requirements:
+to install relevant Python requirements:
 > pip install -r requirements.txt

+to build the Mallet files for the different topic models:
+> ./setup.sh

 ### Using TND and NLDA
 **Loading and Preparing Data for Modeling.**